 Skyline is a feasibility project initiated by The Green Valleys (Wales) CIC into the potential for large scale community transfer of public land in the South Wales Valleys to act as a catalyst for regeneration.

-Peak has been commissioned by Skyline to consult with communities in Treherbert RCT as a significant case study.
-Working with artist and producer Melissa Appleton and innovative social enterprise Welcome to Our Woods based in Treherbert, Peak will be working with local people of all ages to develop a ‘Festival of Ideas’ event for October half term, followed by a public presentation of the project work in Cardiff in May 2019 called ‘How to Build a Valley’.
+In summer 2018, Peak was commissioned by Skyline to consult with communities in Treherbert RCT as a significant case study.
+Working with artist and producer Melissa Appleton and innovative social enterprise Welcome to Our Woods based in Treherbert, Peak worked with local people of all ages to develop a ‘Festival of Ideas’ event for October half term, followed by a public presentation of the project work in Cardiff in May 2019 called ‘How to Build a Valley’.

-The aim of the feasibility is to engage people in a journey that will explore the meaning and potential for community management of the landscape for the long-term, considering not just the economic but also the social, cultural and ecological opportunities presented by land transfer.
+The aim of the feasibility work was to engage people in a journey to explore the meaning and potential for community management of the landscape for the long-term, considering not just the economic but also the social, cultural and ecological opportunities presented by land transfer.

 Find out more about Skyline Treherbert: http://skyline.wales/community/treherbert